 Can I increase my available investable margin?

 The amount of margin available to you goes up when you add more money to your brokerage account or if the marginable securities in your account appreciate in value.
-However, if you have a borrowing limit set on your brokerage account, your available margin will not increase above that limit.
+However, if you have a borrowing limit set on your brokerage account, your available margin won't increase above that limit.

 All investments involve risk including loss of principal.
 No investments are FDIC insured.
-All examples are hypothetical and do not reflect actual or anticipated results.
-Content is provided for informational purposes only; it does not constitute investment advice and is not a recommendation for any security, account type or feature, or trading strategy.
-Past performance does not guarantee future results.
+All examples are hypothetical and don’t reflect actual or anticipated results.
+Content is provided for informational purposes only; it doesn’t constitute investment advice and isn’t a recommendation for any security, account type or feature, or trading strategy.
+Past performance doesn’t guarantee future results.

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.